Process Categories Scope RFQ

 What should I include in the RFQ?

-Drawing or sample photos, material, hardness, dimensions, tolerance, quantity, target application, temperature/oil/chemical exposure, target price, and timeline.
+Drawing or sample photos, material, hardness, dimensions, tolerance, quantity, application, working environment, target market, timeline, and the main points you want to compare.

 08 / Submit RFQ